Get notified of page updates

 Health outcomes differ based on race and ethnicity.
 These differences, known as , continue to be problematic in the United States.
 People of color who are uninsured and those with a lower socioeconomic status tend to have less access to healthcare, obtain it later and have worse outcomes.
 Systemic problems also exist with referrals for healthcare for people of color.

-Prior to the expansion of Medicaid, significant disparities were identified in outcomes and survival among people diagnosed with 4 breast cancer.
+Prior to the expansion of Medicaid, significant disparities were identified in outcomes and survival among people diagnosed with stage 4 breast cancer.
 Before the expansion, people of color in the lowest income level (lowest 25 percent) with this diagnosis were more likely to die.
 After Medicaid was expanded, survival rates became similar regardless of race.
 Importantly, the greatest reduction in mortality rates occurred among people of color in the lowest income quartile (1510 patients in this study).

 This study compared improvements in survival before and after expansion among patients of color (Hispanics of any race, non-Hispanic Blacks and non-Hispanic people of other groups, including American Indian or Alaska Native, Asian or Pacific Islander and individuals of unknown ancestry) and white patients.
 This study shows that expanding access to medical care reduced prior disparities.

-What is de novo 4 breast cancer?
+What is de novo stage 4 breast cancer?

 What is Medicaid and Medicaid expansion?